See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Introduction

-Several previous efforts have addressed isolated aspects of this pipeline, but have remained within the confines of simulation, single-point, or line-based resection.
+Prior work has addressed isolated components of this pipeline but remains limited to simulation, single-point, or line-based resection.
 Ross et al.~\cite{ross2018optimized} proposed a genetic algorithm for raster-based surface ablation, though their method was limited to 2D surface evaluation and lacked sub-surface awareness.
 Wang et al.~\cite{wang2024sampling} proposed MPC-based planning; their system was validated only in simulation and did not integrate real-time sensing.
 Acemoglu et al.~\cite{acemoglu2017laser,ma20233d} introduced data-driven LTI models for single-point or line-based ablations but lacked full volumetric integration.
-Prakash et al.~\cite{prakash2025portable} demonstrated a dual-sensor robotic platform for large-area OCT 3D volume reconstruction, but without integrated planning or resection.
+Prakash et al.~\cite{prakash2025portable} demonstrated a dual-sensor robotic platform for large-area OCT 3D volume reconstruction, though without integrated planning or resection.

-To our knowledge, this is the first system to demonstrate calibrated, OCT-guided volumetric robotic laser resection in anatomically relevant settings.
-RATS tightly integrates perception, planning, and actuation for large-area (centimeter-scale) subsurface-aware (millimeter-scale) laser surgery, advancing the frontier of autonomous surgical robotics with potential applications in neuro-oncology, head and neck tumor removal, and soft tissue sarcoma resection requiring high precision and obstacle avoidance.
+To our knowledge, this is the \textbf{first work to demonstrate OCT-guided autonomous volumetric robotic laser resection} in anatomically relevant settings with closed-loop feedback.
+RATS tightly integrates perception, planning, and actuation for large-area (centimeter-scale) subsurface-aware (millimeter-scale) laser surgery, advancing the frontier of surgical robotics with potential applications in neuro-oncology, head and neck tumor removal, and soft tissue sarcoma resection requiring precision and obstacle avoidance.